alphalemon/alphalemon-docs/add-custom-block.rst

 more information.

-    This command has an optional **--strict** parameter that forces you to define the bundle's namespace following the AlphaLemon's standard name and should be used when you plan to distribute the App-Block.
+    This command has an optional **--strict** parameter that forces you to define the bundle namespace following the AlphaLemon's standard name and should be used when you plan to distribute the App-Block.

 Let's see the bundle creation in detail.